alexander-kurdakov/RegExpInterpreter/docs/index.md

 ---
 # About

-Interpreter-RegEx is a tool for elementary programming language created for processing regular expressions.
-There are Quadtree and Matrix operations libraries also.
-Interpreter has user-friendly console interface; Matrix operations and Quadtree libraries can be used only by developers.
+RegExpInterpreter is an interpreter for the simple programming language designed to work with regular expressions.
+It also has a libraries for a work with quadtree-matrices and NFA.
+Last two modules can be used for developers.
+Interpreter has console interface for users.